vm381/Arduino-keypad/README.md

 Public:
 enum State
 	Button states.
-There is Three possible button states.
+There is three possible button states.
 Idle: key is not pressed.
 WaitRepeat: key is pressed and waits to expire repeat interval.
 WaitDelay: key is pressed, repeat interval is expired and waits for delay interval to expire.